YannickUllisch/danish-sign-language-translator/README.md

 # Danish Sign Language Translation
+## Overview

-In this project we analyse and compare different data extraction techniques, specifically MediaPipe and Unity-VR using the Meta Quest 2 device, and machine learning models to discover which setup can provide the best accuracy for translating a subset of 9 signs from danish sign language to text tokens.
+This project aims to translate Danish Sign Language into text by analyzing video data.
+We explore and compare the effectiveness of different data extraction techniques, specifically MediaPipe and Unity-VR, and various machine learning models to determine the most accurate setup for sign language translation.

-The models include a Recurrent Neural Network (RNN) e.g. a Long short-term memory (LSTM) for both a Virtual Reality based data extraction, as well as the method applying the MediaPipe framework.
-For additional comparison between methods, both kNN and Random forest classification algorithms as well as principal component analysis (PCA) were applied.
+## Key Features
+- Data Extraction: Utilizes MediaPipe and Unity-VR for landmark representation from video data.
+- Machine Learning Models: Employs models including k-nearest neighbors, Random Forest, and neural networks (RNNs and LSTMs) for sign language translation.
+- Data Smoothing: Applies low-pass filters and interpolation for data preprocessing.
+- Dimensionality Reduction: Utilizes PCA and UMAP for efficient data analysis.

+## Dataset
+The dataset comprises professional-grade videos collected from tegnsprog.dk and matcen.dk, along with additional videos recorded to cover a subset of 9 signs from Danish Sign Language.